glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 # Outro
-Combine if-statements, while loops, and function calls, and we have a working language (barring pointers, operators, and everything else that makes a language expressive, of course.
+Combine if-statements, while loops, and function calls, and we have a working language (barring pointers, operators, and everything else that makes a language expressive, of course).
 Furthermore, ANSI-C proves to serve as a highly portable stack machine (with a bit of creativity), which makes a perfect target for compilation (or transpilation if we are being pedantic).
 I have a fully functional `switch` compiler/transpiler that you can find on my